San Jose, CA

 In 2012, San José mayor Chuck Reed embarked on a series of pension reforms, placing local-ballot Measure B before voters.
 Measure B reduced retirement benefits for new employees, while current employees had to choose between switching to a plan with reduced benefits or contributing more from their salaries to maintain their existing benefits.

-In addition, Measure B eliminated the “13th checks” that were issued in the past when the pension investment fund earned a return higher than a certain threshold.
+In addition, as the Foundation observed, “Measure B eliminated the ‘13th checks’ that were previously issued when the pension investment fund earned a return higher than a certain threshold.
 The measure also reduced the automatic annual cost-of-living adjustment from 3 percent to 1.5 percent and required voters to approve any future benefit increases.
-Measure B passed with 69 percent of the vote.
+Measure B passed with 69 percent of the vote.”

 Mayor Reed had framed the measure as an attempt to restore services, arguing that “every dollar the city pays for retirement costs is a dollar we can’t spend on services for our residents.”
 In addition, resentment towards the generous pension plans for public sector employees had grown, as, for example, employees of the city’s police department could retire after 30 years of service with 90 percent of their salary.